fleetdm/fleet/docs/02-Deploying/02-Configuration.md

 Fleet features are sometimes gated behind feature flags.
 This will usually be due to not-yet-stable APIs, or not-fully-tested performance characteristics.

 Feature flags on the server are controlled by environment variables prefixed with `FLEET_BETA_`.

-### Software inventory

-Enable by setting the environment variable `FLEET_BETA_SOFTWARE_INVENTORY=1`.

-When enabled, Fleet will store a "software inventory" for hosts, updated along with the other host vitals.
-Note that it will take some time for the data to be available after setting this flag (it will be updated when the host details are next updated, configurable by [--osquery_detail_update_interval](#osquery-detail-update-interval)).

-This is currently feature flagged because we would like to evaluate the performance characteristics on larger deployments.

-To read more about the software inventory feature, [check out the Fleet 3.11.0 release blog post](https://medium.com/fleetdm/fleet-3-11-0-released-with-software-inventory-25d5a1efe19c).